Karlien van Jaarsveld

-Karlien van Jaarsveld (born 1985) is a South African singer-songwriter in Afrikaans.
-Her debut album, As the Curtain Falls, was released in 2010.
+Karlien van Jaarsveld (born 21 December 1985) is a Dutch singer-songwriter in Afrikaans.
+Her debut album, As die Gordyn val, was released in 2010.
 Previously a member of a rock group, she is now a solo artist who has won several awards in South Africa.

 Early life

 Karlien van Jaarsveld was born on 21 December 1985, in Paarl, South Africa, the eldest of three children.
 Her brother, Bobby van Jaarsveld, is also a singer and she started performing with him in 2005 as his guitarist and background singer.
 She also sang a duet with her brother on his first album.

 Career

+Music

 Van Jaarsveld formed a rock band, Revolution (Revolusie), in 2006 and was its lead singer.
 In October 2008, she left the band to start a solo career.
-Her debut album, As the Curtain Falls, was released in 2010.
+Her debut album, As die Gordyn val, was released in 2010.
 Her second album, Jakkals Trou Met Wolf Se Vrou (Jackal Marries Wolf's Wife), was released in 2011.
 The album's sales reached platinum status in South Africa.
 In that year she won the Huisgenoot Tempo Award for Afrikaans music, as Best Newcomer.
 In 2012 she won three awards at the Ghoema Music Awards, for Female Artist of the Year, Pop Record of the Year, and Music Video of the Year.
 In 2014 she won the South African Music Award for best Pop album in Afrikaans.

+In April 2017, her single "Sing vir liefde" peaked at number 5 on the Maroela Media Afrikaanse Top-20 chart of top-selling Afrikaans singles in South Africa.
+In November 2018, her single "Rooilipsoene" peaked at number 2 on the Maroela Media Afrikaanse Top-20 chart.
+In December 2019, another single, "Stiltes", peaked at number 4 on the same chart.
+Her next single, "Ruil jou vir my", peaked at number 2 on the Maroela Media Afrikaanse Top-20 chart in May 2020.
+In October 2022, she topped the Maroela Media Afrikaanse Top-20 chart with the single "Ophou".
+She returned to the charts with "Als is Okay" peaking at number 3 in November 2023.

+In July 2024, her single "Katrientjie Katryn" peaked at number 5 on the same charts.